-Identify performance obligations that are distinct
+Identify performance obligations in the contract

+The Company enters into contracts that include combinations of license, support and professional services, and third-party products, which are accounted for as separate performance obligations.
 A performance obligation is a promise to provide a distinct good or service or a series of distinct goods or services.
 A good or service that is promised to a customer is distinct if the customer can benefit from the good or service either on its own or together with other resources that are readily available to the customer, and a company's promise to transfer the good or service to the customer is separately identifiable from other promises in the contract.